encukou/cpython/Doc/reference/compound_stmts.rst

 .. index:: pair: compound; statement

+.. note:: The grammar uses a combination of EBNF and PEG described in detail at :ref:`notation`

 Compound statements contain (groups of) other statements; they affect or control the execution of those other statements in some way.
 In general, compound statements span multiple lines, although in simple incarnations a whole compound